LoginRadius/engineering-portal/content/ react-security-vulnerabilities/index.md

 These packages can also execute malicious code during the package installation phase.
 These attackers use the concept of typosquatting to make their attacks seamless.
 Typosquatting is a method of naming the packages based on their original counterparts.
 It outwits the developers into downloading these malicious packages that can wreak havoc on the React app.

-### Checklist to Fix Malicious Package Vulnerability in React apps –
+### Checklist to Fix Malicious Package Vulnerability in React Apps
 * One way to detect and remove this vulnerability is to recognize the vulnerable package and find an alternative React package.
 It is a good practice to analyze your app against malicious package vulnerability.

 * Developers can also use SAST tools to detect exploitable code in a React application.
 SAST tools can scan and inspect all the application's source code, byte code, dependencies, packages, and binaries to uncover security vulnerabilities.

 * Since Node uses npm libraries and dependencies and React uses Node, developers should make a checklist of vulnerable libraries like [unzipper](https://github.com/ZJONSSON/node-unzipper), [adm-zip](https://github.com/cthackers/adm-zip), and [other vulnerability release lists](https://snyk.io/vuln/npm:npm) for better precaution while developing React applications.

-## Wrapping Up –
+## Wrapping Up
+Hope this comprehension has given a crisp idea of the top React vulnerabilities and the different checklists developers can use to fix those security flaws.
 Developers should know how crucial application security is for both the business and its users.
-As the React components and features are increasing, there is an equal delay in the number of days taken by the React community to fix any React security issues.
-So, developers and product managers should cautiously handle all security-related aspects of a React project.
+As the React features are increasing, there is an equal delay in the number of days taken by the React community to fix any React security issues. <br>In this article, we discussed the most well-known vulnerabilities like SQLi, XSS, Broken Authentication, XXE, Zip Slip, CSRF, and Package & dependency vulnerabilities, plus how to prevent React apps from such attacks.
+So, developers and product managers should cautiously handle all security-related aspects of a React project by following the checklist given in this article.